datawire/pib/README.md

 2. Run your application and its dependencies, in this case PostgreSQL, inside a local Kubernetes setup.
 3. As you change your code the containers will be updated with the latest version of the code.

-Your service code can find the address the of the PostgreSQL server by looking at the environment variables `HELLO_DB_COMPONENT_HOST` and `HELLO_DB_COMPONENT_PORT`.
+Your service code can find the address the of the PostgreSQL server by looking at the environment variables `HELLO_DB_RESOURCE_HOST` and `HELLO_DB_RESOURCE_PORT`.
-In general the environment variables are of the form `<template>_COMPONENT_HOST/PORT` where `template` is the template chosen in the requirement.
+In general the environment variables are of the form `<template>_RESOURCE_HOST/PORT` where `template` is the template chosen in the requirement.

 ### Multiple services

-Pib allows you define multiple services for your application, each with its own private required components.
+Pib allows you define multiple services for your application, each with its own private required resources.
-You can also share components across services.
+You can also share resources across services.
 In the following example `Envfile.yaml` you can see two services that share the same ElasticSearch:

 ```yaml